 \paragraph{Spatial Graph Pooling} Pooling layers play a vital role in CNNs since its function of achieving feature reduction.
 It generally follows the convolutional layer to progressively reduce spatial resolution of feature maps and enlarge receptive fields, thereby controlling parameter overfitting and achieving better generalization.
 However, the standard pooling operation is not directly applicable to graph-structured data, since it requires distinct neighborhoods which are obviously not accessible from graphs.
 Besides the local pooling, there are operations imposed on the input generally that could bypass the requirement of locality information, such as global pooling and $k$-max pooling.
 But these pooling approaches also bring issues of limited flexibility and inconsistent selection \cite{gao2019graph}.

 It is indispensable for the pooling in extracting multilevel abstraction of graphs.
-Thus, we make use of the improved path growing algorithm (PGA) \cite{maue2007engineering} to perform graph partitions by solving the maximum weight matching problem (referred to as `MaxWeightMatching').
-Given a graph $G_t = (V, E, W)$ with $N$ nodes at time step $t$, PGA finds an approximate solution to the problem with a subset of edges $M \subseteq E$ satisfying: 1) there are no two members of $M$ sharing an endpoint; 2) its total weights are the largest.
-Subsequently, the algorithm generates the partition through gradually removing edges in $M$ and merging nodes connected thereof, as the \textbf{Algorithm \ref{alg:pga}} describes.
+Similar to the pooling operation used in \cite{defferrard2016convolutional}, we use the global path growing algorithm (GPA) \cite{maue2007engineering} instead to perform graph partitions by solving the maximum weight matching problem (noted as `MaxWeightMatching').
+GPA is consist of the greedy algorithm and the improved path growing algorithm (PGA') \cite{drake2003linear}.
+Given a graph $G_t = (V, E, W)$ with $N$ nodes at time step $t$, PGA' finds an approximate solution to the problem with a subset of edges $M \subseteq E$ satisfying: 1) there are no two members of $M$ sharing an endpoint; 2) its total weights are the largest.
+Subsequently, it generates the partition through gradually removing edges in $M$ and merging nodes connected thereof, as the \textbf{Algorithm \ref{alg:pga}} describes.
 At each level, it reduces the size of a graph by the factor of two, producing a coarser graph corresponding to observing the data domain at a different resolution:

 where $G^{\prime}_t = (V^{\prime}, E^{\prime}, W^{\prime})$ is a partitioned graph with $N^{\prime} \approx N/2^{p}$ nodes at the level $p$ which controls reduction scale of the input. $V^{\prime}$ is a set of super nodes, each element $v^{\prime}$ of which contains a disjoint subset of $V$.
 We use $f(\cdot)$ to denote mapping relations between nodes in $V$ and $V^{\prime}$.
 Formally, after the graph convolutional layer, we can acquire the convolved feature matrix of a coarser graph $G^{\prime}_t$ through the graph partition algorithm as